anders-biostat/linked-charts/docs/rlc/oscc/oscc.md

 to demonstrate how LinkedCharts can be helpful in a standard bioinformatics task like analysing an RNA-Seq data set.

-Fortunately, we do not have to redo the whole abalysis, as the Recount2 project (Collado Torres et al., Nature Biotechnology, 2017, [doi:10.1038/nbt.3838](https://doi.org/10.1038/nbt.3838)) gives us a headstart by providing a count table for this and other data sets.
+Fortunately, we do not have to redo the whole analysis, as the [Recount2 project](https://jhubiostatistics.shinyapps.io/recount/)
+(Collado Torres et al., Nature Biotechnology, 2017, [doi:10.1038/nbt.3838](https://doi.org/10.1038/nbt.3838)) gives us a headstart by providing a count table for this and other data sets.